Four reasons why traditional conferences are obsolete

 Human process technology

 Human process has become the most invisible technology.
 It is inexorably and continually built into every one of us by our culture, starting the moment we are born, before we can speak, write, or reason.
-Our culture teaches us throughout our life the signs, sounds, and movements that signify.
+Our culture teaches us throughout our lives the signs, sounds, and movements that signify.
 We are superbly equipped to learn to speak, write, and think before we have any self-awareness of what we are being taught.

 “We seldom realize, for example that our most private thoughts and emotions are not actually our own.
 For we think in terms of languages and images which we did not invent, but which were given to us by our society.”